stewartyu/button-tutorial/README.md

      import Button

-Next, add the following code to the `viewDidLoad` function to set the context for your Uber button.
+Next, add the following code to the `viewDidLoad` function to set the context for your Button.
 You can set the location to be the user's destination, but for now we'll hardcode this location.

       let location: BTNLocation = BTNLocation.init(name: "Yoga", latitude: 40.723027, longitude: -73.9956459);
       let context: BTNContext = BTNContext.init(subjectLocation: location);